 In a world of freelancers, virtual teams, and cross-platform apps, there is a strong need for tools that allow online collaboration, sync with different devices and help avoid excessive office emails.

 While I have just listed some of the best virtual team software tools available in the market right now, the perfect tool for your team will depend on your exact requirements.
 So to pick a tool, make a list of your team’s needs and then choose the tool which fulfills most of the items on the list.
+You can also look at our online collaboration tools roundup.

 Have you used any of these tools?
 Let us know in the comments below, and check out our guide on how to get a virtual phone number, too.
 Thank you for reading.